 Hi, I'm Susan!
-I’ve been cooking since 1994, specializing in wholesome, natural foods.
-When I'm not preparing meals for my private clients, I teach occasional cooking classes and cater workshops and retreats.
+I’ve been cooking professionally since 1993, specializing in wholesome, natural foods.
+When I'm not preparing menus and meals for my private clients, I teach occasional cooking classes, and co-facilitate (and/or cater) workshops and retreats.

 Anyone who knows me well will tell you I've been a natural health information gatherer since my early 20's.
 When it comes to diet - I have done a number on myself a number of times with some diet extremes.
 I’m forever curious to discover the healthiest diet and have used my own body as the ultimate test subject, sometimes with not so great results.

 I was vegan for close to 8 years, macrobiotic vegan for about 6 of those 8 years.
 While I really wanted it to be the healthiest diet for me morally and spiritually, those high carbohydrate low fat menus just did not work for my physical body.
 I also tried an ayurvedic-leaning vegetarian diet, and a raw vegan diet, trying to find a way to be super-healthy while not eating any foods that had a face.
 I finally had to admit a vegetarian diet just does not work for me.

 I started learning about candida albicans in 2003 when I'd first connected my own symptoms with the possibility of candida overgrowth.
 I dug through numerous websites and books, participated in online forums and co-moderated a bustling online candida discussion group with thousands of members at the time from 2004-2006.

 Along the way I've been fortunate to come in contact with a number of folks who have been good teachers and mentors to me (and encountered a few quacks, to be sure).